Bassett Public Records Directory

 Criminal Records

 Criminal records in Rock County include felony, misdemeanor, traffic violations, and sex offender registry information.
-These records are maintained by the Rock County Sheriff's Office and the Nebraska State Patrol.
-Residents can request background checks through the Nebraska Bureau of Investigation, which provides comprehensive criminal history reports.
+Residents can request background checks through the Nebraska State Patrol, which provides criminal history reports.
 The records are used for various purposes, including employment screening and legal proceedings, and are accessible under Nebraska's public records laws.

 Public Records Access